Find a Qualified Attorney Near You

 - Major defects, like electrical problems, a leaking roof, toxic mold, or foundation cracks

-Defects can be either latent or patent.
+Defects can be either patent or latent.
 Patent defects are discoverable by reasonable inspection.
-Latent defects can't be discovered by a reasonable inspection.
-For example, a latent defect can include a foundation problem that has been undiscovered for some time.
-It doesn't become apparent for years down the road until settling causes the foundation to crack.
+Latent defects can’t be discovered by a reasonable inspection.
+For example, a latent defect can include a previously undiscovered foundation problem.
+The issue doesn’t become apparent for years until settling causes the foundation to crack.

 There are many different types of construction defects, including: